 Determining actual RV values is a tricky business.

-Such guides as the Kelly Blue Book for RVs are only modestly useful when RV values fluctuate up and down so much due to the economy.
+RV pricing guides are only modestly useful — because RV values fluctuate up and down so much due to the economy.

 Beyond mileage and overall condition, there are many things that can affect the actual value of your RV: